FAQ

 ObjectBox supports Android 4.4 (API level 19) or newer and works on most device architectures (armeabi-v7a, arm64-v8a, x86 and x86_64; note that 64-bit is still only supported on Android 5 resp.
 API 21 or newer).
 Android is supported for Java/Kotlin or Dart/Flutter projects.

-ObjectBox supports iOS 11 or higher on 64-bit devices only. iOS is supported for Dart/Flutter or Swift projects.
+ObjectBox supports iOS 12 or newer on 64-bit devices only.
+An iOS library is available for Flutter or Swift projects.

 Can I use ObjectBox on the desktop/server?